How To Get Out Of A Snow Drift And Other Winter Driving Tips

 5. Adapt.
 Build extra time into your itinerary so you don’t have to press on in treacherous conditions.
 Pull off at rest stops or food stops where you can recharge your internal battery and unclench from the wheel.
 If the situation seems to be deteriorating rapidly, consider another route or a break for the night.
 The road will still be there tomorrow, after the storm has dissipated.

-THE CAR ACCIDENT LAWYERS AT FRANKLIN D. AZAR & ASSOCIATES
+THE CAR ACCIDENT LAWYERS AT Frank Azar Car & Truck Accident Lawyers

-For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+For more than thirty years the attorneys at Frank Azar Car & Truck Accident Lawyers have helped thousands of injured people obtain complete and timely compensation for their losses.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Fort Collins, Greeley, Thornton, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, you may be entitled to compensation.
 Please contact the car accident attorneys at FDAzar day or night at 800-716-9032 for a free consultation and no-obligation evaluation of your case.